meerkat-manor/salainen/src/cmd/README.md

 A common approach is to use environment variables, but the values should not be captured in the source or IDE files that are saved to Git repositories.
-This presents a challege as you cannot use scripts for local execution or testing very easily.
+This presents a challenge as you cannot use scripts for local execution or testing very easily.

 You could use something like Vault for all your projects, but this could be